urbanjost/M_intrinsics/md/ASINH.md

 ```
 ```fortran
      elemental TYPE(kind=KIND) function asinh(x)

      TYPE(kind=KIND) :: x
 ```

-Where the returned value has the kind of the input value
+TYPE may be _real_ or _complex_, and the returned value has the type and
-and TYPE may be _real_ or _complex_
+kind of the input value.

 ### **Description**